Hilton Worldwide: 2000s

 In 2001, Hilton agreed to sell Red Lion to WestCoast Hospitality.

 On December 29, 2005, Hilton Hotels Corporation agreed to re-acquire the Hilton International chain from its British owner, Hilton Group plc, for £3.3 billion ($5.71 billion).
 As well as bringing the two Hilton companies back together as a single entity, this deal also included Hilton plc properties operating as Conrad Hotels, Scandic Hotels, and LivingWell Health Clubs.
 On February 23, 2006, the deal closed, making Hilton Hotels the world's fifth-largest hotel operator in number of rooms.
 Scandic Hotels was sold the next year on March 1 to EQT AB.

 On July 3, 2007, Hilton Hotels Corp. agreed to an all-cash buyout from the Blackstone Group LP in a $26 billion (including debt) deal that would make Blackstone the world's largest hotel owner.
 At $47.50 per share, the buyout price was 32 percent higher than the closing value of a share of Hilton stock on July 3.
 The deal was the culmination of a year of on and off discussions with Blackstone.
 In October 2007, Christopher J. Nassetta was appointed president and chief executive officer of Hilton.
 In February 2009, Hilton Hotels Corp. announced that its headquarters were moving from Beverly Hills, California to Fairfax County, Virginia.

 While Blackstone saw an opportunity to streamline the company and push Hilton's expansion overseas when Blackstone pursued Hilton in 2006 and 2007, the buyout saddled the company with $20 billion of debt just before the 2008 financial crisis.
 In April 2010, Hilton and Blackstone restructured the debt with Blackstone invested a further $800 million of equity and the debt was reduced to $16 billion.

 Hilton returned to being a public company on December 12, 2013.
 This second IPO in the company's history raised an estimated $2.35 billion.
 The Blackstone Group retained a 45.8% stake in the company.
 The company announced in February 2016 that Hilton would turn its hotel holdings into a real estate investment trust.
 In February 2016, Hilton announced its intention to spin off its timeshare and real estate businesses, creating three independent public companies.
 The spin-offs of Park Hotels & Resorts and Hilton Grand Vacations were completed in January 2017.
 As of 2018, the company is a fully independent publicly traded company after the exits of Blackstone and HNA.
 On February 7, 2024, Hilton announced an exclusive partnership with Small Luxury Hotels of the World.

 On April 3, 2024, Hilton announced its acquisition of a majority controlling interest in Sydell Group, the owner of NoMad Hotels, aiming to expand the luxury lifestyle brand with up to 100 new NoMad hotels globally.

+In June 2026, Hilton Worldwide announced Undergraduate by Hilton, a spin-off of Graduate.
+The first property is expected to open in 2027.